mtran2022/MLOps_Capstone/README.md

 #### Data and Model Iteration
 ```
 Data iterations included feature engineering resulting in 3 additional features added to the dataset, for a total of 9 features.
-Initial training with 9 features and 100K records was used to search for optimal hyperparamters.
+Initial training with 9 features and 100K records was used to search for optimal hyperparameters.

-Using 50 randomly selected sets of hyperparameters from below grid, the search was conducted using 500 models.
+Using 50 randomly selected sets of hyperparameters from below grid, each set was trained over 10 datasets (each dataset consisting of 20K records).
 param_grid={
     'scale_pos_weight':range(10,100,10)
     ,'n_estimators': range(500,1501,100)